warehouse types

 These are warehouses where you store raw materials, auxiliary materials, and packaging that you will use in production.

-The priority is to maintain stock at a level that won't halt production and to ensure the material reaches the production line at the right time.
-The frequency of incoming and outgoing shipments is generally low, but maintaining consistent stock levels is critical.
+The priority is to maintain stock at a level that will not interrupt production and to ensure the material reaches the production line at the right time.
+Inbound and outbound frequency is generally low, but stock continuity is critical.

-These are warehouses where products that have gone through a certain stage of processing but have not yet achieved their final form are stored.
+These are warehouses where products that have passed a certain stage of processing but have not yet reached their final form are stored.

-Cycle times in these warehouses are typically short.
-The goal is to keep the production flow balanced, creating a buffer area between lines.
+In these warehouses, cycle times are usually short.
+The goal is to keep production flow balanced and create a buffer between lines.

-These are warehouses where completed products that are ready for shipment to the customer or distributor are stored.
+These are warehouses where completed products ready to be shipped to customers or dealers are stored.

 Here: